 In order to use the collections at the University Archives and Rare Book & Manuscript Library (RBML), visitors are required to register their own Special Collections Research Account before their visit and to validate the account in person with government-issued photo identification or Columbia ID card.
 You will be asked for a current address, telephone number, and other contact information.

 How to Request Materials

-For catalogued books or publications, click on “New Request”, search for the title via CLIO and then click on the link that says “Request from Special Collections”.
-At this point you may be prompted to log back into your account to schedule the retrieval date and once you do that you should see the request listed in your account.
+For catalogued books or publications, search for the title on the library's online catalogue CLIO and then click on the link that says “Request from Special Collections”.
+At this point you may be prompted to log back into your Special Collections Researcher Account to schedule the retrieval date and once you do that you should see the request listed in your account.

 If the item you wish to see does not have an online finding aid or catalog record please contact firstname.lastname@example.org for assistance.

 The University Archives is part of the Rare Book & Manuscript Library (RBML) on the 6th floor of Butler Library.
 Butler Library is located on the south end of Columbia’s Morningside Heights campus.
 The back of the library faces 114th Street between Broadway and Amsterdam Avenue.
 There is only one public entrance to Butler, from the campus side; there is no street entrance.